pronovic/apologies/DEVELOPER.md

 ## Development Environment

-My primary development environment is IntelliJ (or just Vim) on MacOS, but the code and the development process should be portable.
-I've tested on Windows 10 and on Debian buster.
+My primary development environment is IntelliJ (or just Vim) on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
+As of now, I do not do any software development on Windows, and there are known problems on that platform.
+Fixing this is not a high priority for me.

 ## Installing this Package Elsewhere

-Normally, you would install a packaged version of [PyPI](https://pypi.org/project/apologies/).
+Normally, you would install a packaged version from [PyPI](https://pypi.org/project/apologies/).
+However, if you've made changes that aren't published, and you want to use them locally, then the easiest thing to do is build the wheel package and install it in your
-However, if you've made changes that aren't published, and you want to use them locally, then the easiest thing to do is build the wheel package and install it in your virtualenv:
+virtualenv:

 ```
 $ poetry build